andymckay/blog/_posts/2014-05-05-stockholm.md

 As a software developer you spend all day solving challenges, it's mentally challenging and hard work.
 As soon as you are faced with a problem you start finding solutions and keep going until you've got one.
-That take tenacity.
+That takes tenacity.

 <blockquote>
 <b>tenacious |təˈnāSHəs|</b>